Nokia to axe 4,000 jobs, move assembly to Asia

 Analyst Gergely Suppan at Takarekbank in Budapest noted the highest value-added activities would stay in Hungary.

-The move comes only months after Nokia closed its plant in neighboring Romania, laying off some 2,200 people there.
+The move comes only months after Nokia closed its plant in neighbouring Romania, laying off some 2,200 people there.

 Finnish unions demanded hefty cash payments to laid-off staff and Antti Rinne, chief of union Pro, said the announcement was damaging for Finland's employment outlook.